-FIGURE D-2 Monthly Releases in kaf for Each Alternative in an 8.23-maf Release monthly distributions when low summer flows are implemented.
+FIGURE D-2 Monthly Releases (kaf) for Each Alternative in an 8.23-maf Release Year (Note that long-term strategies C2, D1, D2, D3, E2, and E5 are shown with the monthly distributions when low summer flows are implemented.
 Low summer flows would not be implemented in all years.)